Skip to content

 Hiring and onboarding refer to the process of bringing new employees into a company, starting from recruitment and ending with their full integration into the team.

 PEOs also help new employees in the onboarding phase by providing them access to systems, introducing company policies, providing handbooks, and conducting orientation sessions.
-They also ensure legal compliance with hiring regulations, such as equal opportunity laws, local ordinances, and labor standards.
+They also confirm legal compliance with hiring regulations, such as equal opportunity laws, local ordinances, and labor standards.

 7. HR consulting